 CPC 242 Potential Penalties

 This violation is defined by PC 242 and is a misdemeanor offense punishable by:

 - A fine of no more than $2000

 - Imprisonment in a local jail for up to 6 months

 If the offense was committed on a protected individual like a service man the penalties may be increased.
 In addition, the defendant can also be subjected to enrollment in a anger manageent program, an informal probation and/or community service.
 Contact a skilled legal professional to find out how penal code 243 may be applied to your case specifically.

 The law surrounding battery charges is complex.
 Although these offenses require an injury, there are other offenses, such as PC 240, which are similar but do not require force to be prosecuted.
 There are several penal codes that stem from this offense, including aggravated battery, sexual assault, or assault with a deadly weapon.
 Depending on the circumstances under which your alleged offense took place, you could face greater or lesser fines.

 If you are facing criminal charges for violating Penal Code 242, our defense attorneys can help you.
 With assistance from a skilled legal professional, you may be able to have the charges brought against you dropped and your case dismissed.
-Call (888) 250-2865 today to speak with a MacGregor & Collins, LLP legal professional about your case for free.
+Call (844) 285-9559 today to speak with our legal professionals about your case for free.